kunzjacq/notes-C--11-14-17/coroutines_en.md

  `awaitable a` is obtained as `promise.await_transform(<expr>)` otherwise
  `awaitable a = evaluation of <expr>`
-- then, if `awaitable a` has an `operator co_await()`, the awaiter `b` is obtained as `a.co_await()`. otherwise,  the awaiter `b` is `a`.
+- then, if `awaitable a` has an operator `co_await()`, the awaiter `b` is obtained as `a.co_await()`. otherwise,  the awaiter `b` is `a`.

-> See awaiter `GetPromise` of [1] for an example of an awaiter that does not suspend the coroutine (`await_ready` returns false, but `await_suspend` also returns false), and is instead used to enable the coroutine to access its own promise object: `await_suspend` stores the coroutine handle in the awaiter, and `await_resume` converts this into a pointer to the promise object, which it returns.
+> See awaiter `GetPromise` of [1] for an example of an awaiter that does not suspend the coroutine (`await_ready` returns `false`, but `await_suspend` also returns `false`), and is used to enable the coroutine to access its own promise object: `await_suspend` stores the coroutine handle in the awaiter, and `await_resume` converts this into a pointer to the promise object, which it returns.
 This is used to store a value from the coroutine in the promise, which can then be accessed from the code that started the coroutine through the return object provided it has a copy of the coroutine handle as discussed previously.
-This technique is however unnecessary as the resulting code roughtly emulates what is done by `co_yield`.
+This technique is however unnecessary as the resulting mechanism roughtly emulates what is done by `co_yield`.

 ## Generator example